- ABOUT US

 - BACK & SPINE

-Hallux valgus is your big toe pointing and bending outwards, then making a bump in the side of your foot.
+Hallux valgus or bunion is your big toe pointing and bending outwards, then making a bump in the side of your foot.
 It is the deviation of your first metatarsal medially, and the hallux deviating laterally as well.

 While this is not caused by your choice of footwear, but some footwear can aggravate of this condition by compressing the toes when walking.
 A factor in acquiring it may be familial inheritance.
 You may have a distant relative having the same issues.
 Some are just born with the tendency to develop this deformity.
 Sometimes, there is no pain, and thus, it isn’t an issue.
 However, as tendons traversing your first toe are pulled in an angle, it may result into worsening of the condition.

 The major symptom seen is pain.
 Patients complain of pain with associated redness, soreness, and having a bump in the base of the big toe and are diagnosed with this condition, following radiologic studies.
 Patients sometimes have a feeling of numbness after a long day’s work.

 Right after the procedure, you will be required to use a postop shoe.
 This shoe is designed to avoid putting any weight at the forefoot as well as to avoid toe flexion.
 The aim is to avoid weight bearing and avoid any movement of the toes.
 You may also be advised to use crutches for at least a month following the procedure.
 Physiotherapy will then be initiated and treatments will be adjusted depending on the progress of bone healing.
 Regular monitoring is required with x-rays as well.

 The first few months is critical, especially with the osteotomy procedure, as the bone was cut and it needs a few weeks for it to rebuild again.
 As the bones of the foot are supporting the whole weight of the body when you stand up, your progress is going to be monitored closely before your orthopedic specialist can decide to allow you to return to full weight bearing with normal shoes.